KhronosGroup/OpenXR-Docs/changes/registry/pr.138.gh.md

-Register author ID for danwillm and reserve vendor extensions
+Register author ID for danwillm and reserve vendor extensions.